vgshenoy/vue-scrollama/README.md

 }

 <style src="vue-scrollama/dist/vue-scrollama.css"></style>
 <style>
 /* your styles here */
 </style>

 ```

 ### Sticky Graphic
-To add a sticky graphic element to the mix ([example](https://vue-scrollama.now.sh/#/stickygraphic)), place it into a slot with name 'graphic'.
+To add a sticky graphic element ([example](https://vue-scrollama.now.sh/#/stickygraphic1)), place it into a slot with name 'graphic'.

 ```html
 // classes are helpful to adjust the style and dimensions of the graphic